twosigma/marbles/docs/winning.rst

             data directory /home/user/data/ to see if any other files are missing.

-The beginning of line 23 just restates the standard message on line 14 and so is a waste of the test consumer's time.
-Line 25 contains the path to the data directory `on the test author's machine`; the relevant directory might be somewhere completely different on the test consumer's machine, so this information won't help them find the missing file.
+Firstly, the beginning of the advice just restates the standard message and so is a waste of the test consumer's time.
+Also, the recommended action contains the path to the data directory `on the test author's machine`; the relevant directory might be somewhere completely different on the test consumer's machine, so this information won't help them find the missing file.

 Dynamic Advice